zkrising/Tachi/docs/docs/codebase/infrastructure/logging.md

 `severe` is the second most severe log level in tachi.

-Calling this means an error has occured, and that error implies it will apply to multiple parts of the codebase.
+Calling this means an error has occurred, and that error implies it will apply to multiple parts of the codebase.

 This log level is used with things like a Song-Chart